Last updated: November 26, 2024

 Harmony with Technological Progress

-Orbiocentrism doesn't mandate a return to pre-industrial times.
+Orbiocentrism doesn’t mandate a return to pre-industrial times.
 Instead, it advocates for harmonising technological advancements with ecological wisdom.
 Technologies, from clean energy solutions to sustainable agriculture, can be embraced if they reinforce the health and balance of the ecosphere.
+Recent work in planetary science suggests that the ultimate horizon of this harmonisation is profound: successful technospheres do not merely coexist with their biospheres — they fold back into them (Likavčan 2024).
+In this view, the hallmark of a truly mature technology is that it becomes indistinguishable from the natural processes it once disrupted.
+The goal is not to constrain technology, but to guide it toward reintegration with the living Earth.

 A Cosmic Perspective

 By valuing our ecosphere, we extend our reverence to the potential sanctity of other habitable or life-bearing realms in the cosmos.
 This cosmic appreciation, enriched by insights from comparative planetology, guides our ventures into space exploration and our quest to unravel the mysteries of the universe.
+Intriguingly, the apparent silence of the cosmos — the Fermi Paradox — may itself be evidence for the centrality of sapience.
+If exponential, extractive growth is inherently unsustainable at planetary scale, then civilizations that fail to develop planetary sapience may simply not endure long enough to be observed (Likavčan 2024; Haqq-Misra & Baum 2009).
+The transition to sapience may be the decisive threshold — a Great Filter — that separates civilizations that flourish from those that do not.

 Reimagining Economics and Governance